pipelinelabo/datalaiq-wiki/migrate/migrate.md

 ![Splunk sourcetypes](sourcetypes.png)

 Select a pair which you wish to import and press enter.
-A form (below) will be displayed in which you may enter the Gravwell tag to be used; note that it will only allow you to type valid tag characters.
+A form (below) will be displayed in which you may enter the DatalaiQ tag to be used; note that it will only allow you to type valid tag characters.
 You may also set a Unix timestamp to start the migration from, if you wish to exclude old data.

 ![Tag form](tagform.png)